 In addition, certain of our affiliates are subject to privacy, security and breach notification regulations promulgated under the Health Insurance Portability and Accountability Act of 1996 ("HIPAA").
 HIPAA governs the use, disclosure and security of protected health information by HIPAA "covered entities" and their "business associates."
 Covered entities are health plans, healthcare clearinghouses and healthcare providers that engage in specific types of electronic transactions.
 A business associate is any person or entity (other than members of a covered entity's workforce) that performs a service on behalf of a covered entity involving the use or disclosure of protected health information.
 HHS (through the Office for Civil Rights) has direct enforcement authority against covered entities and business associates with regard to compliance with HIPAA regulations.
 On December 10, 2020, HHS issued a Notice of Proposed Rulemaking ("NPR") to modify the HIPAA privacy rule.
 The proposed modifications would remove communication barriers between providers and health plans, allow individuals more access to their health information and impose new requirements on entities that receive patient data requests.
 The comment period for the NPR expired on May 6, 2021, and HHS has not yet issued a Notice of Final Rulemaking.
-Separately, HHS (through the National Coordinator for Health Information Technology) issued a new rule that became effective on April 5, 2021 and seeks to limit "blocking" of electronic health information by imposing data access, software licensing and inter-operability requirements on healthcare providers and information the business.
+Separately, HHS (through the National Coordinator for Health Information Technology) issued a new rule that became effective on April 5, 2021 and seeks to limit "blocking" of electronic health information by imposing data access, software licensing and inter-operability requirements on healthcare providers and information technology vendors.
+We continue to monitor both the NPR and the "information blocking" rule and continue to assess their impact on the use of data in our business.